birukbelihu/TimeServer/README.md

 docker run -p 5000:5000 timeserver
 ```

-The Rest Of The Steps Are The Same
+The Rest Of The Steps Are Same
 </p>

 <h2>Social Media Pages</h2>